santtu/santtu.github.io/_posts/2014-03-06-network-and-parallelism-in-erlang.md

 writing.

 With subtle I do mean *subtle*.
 It took a specific set of conditions to manifest the bug.
-It had a tiny time time window at system startup where it could be triggered and never again after that.
+It had a tiny time window at system startup where it could be triggered and never again after that.
 I finally could reproduce the bug somewhat reliably by starting a total of 1024 node processes in less than 1/4 second, in parallel, in multiple 16-core physical servers— and even then it showed up in only for one or two network connections out of 10240 connections that were created during the system initialization.

 > As most bugs go, this is obvious once you realize the underlying
 > problem.
 For long-time Erlang programmers this might be a known